The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Grale-based inversions

 We used the following as input to our models: positions of all 93 multiple images of knots in the spiral source galaxy from Table 4 of \cite{treu16}, and positions of the 4 Refsdal S1-S4 images.
 All these are at $z=1.489$.
 Estimating source redshifts using lens inversion techniques can lead to biased estimates, because of lensing degeneracies \citep{wil17}.
 To avoid that we used 20 images that had spectroscopic redshifts \citep[also from][]{treu16}.
 For sources at very high redshifts, the uncertainties in redshifts become less important; the fractional change in $\Sigma_{\rm crit}$ between $z_s=2$ and $4$ is 0.164, while between $z_s=4.5$ and $6.5$ it is 0.041, i.e., four times smaller.
 To supplement our image set, we included two sources (6 images) with photometric redshifts of 4.8 and 6.5, respectively.
 In all, we used 123 images from 40 sources.
 These image data presented in \cite{treu16} were based on spectroscopic redshifts from VLT-MUSE \citep{gri16}, Keck DEIMOS and HST-WFC3 \citep{bra16,wang17,treu15}.
 The images we used are shown in Figure~\ref{images}.
+Their coordinates and redshifts are available in an online table accompanying this paper (the first 26 entries are images are from 9 sources with spectroscopic and 2 with photometric redshifts, the next 93 entries are the knots in the $z=1.489$ spiral galaxy, and the last 4 entries are the S1-S4 Refsdal images.)

 \cite{treu16} and \cite{kelly16a} present results of several lens inversion models, predicting, in advance of the event, the location and arrival time of Refsdal image at SX, which was first detected on December 11, 2015.
 In order to directly compare our results to the published ones, we did not use the observed position of SX as a constraint.
 We also did not include the observed positions of the two transients, Icarus and Iapyx, as these had not yet appeared at the time of the published predictions.
 As all previous \grale~reconstructions, and in contrast to all but one other existing technique \citep{qui18}, our models do not use any information about galaxies in the lens or along the line of sight.